spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 * This script conducts sentiment analysis, assessing subjectivity and polarity of text data stored in a .csv file.

 ### simplified_roulette.py
 * This script simulates a simplified (only color bets and straight bets) version of roulette with three different roulette wheels (No Zero, French/Single Zero, and American/Double Zero).

 ### slot_machine.py
 * This script simulates how upper confidence bound reinforcement learning works with a slot machine and prompts the user for the beginning balance and how many times to play.

 ### spreadsheet_cleaner.py
 * This script removes leading, trailing, and double whitespace from Excel spreadsheets.

+### statistical_overview.py
+* Prints a statistical overview of numerical data read in through a text file.

 ### text.txt
 * A test file for random_caps.py.